traderres/angularApp16/README.md

 		  Default output format [None]:     json

- 6. Use the scripts to build and push the webapp image up to the Amazon ECR
-    a.
-Build and push the webapp image to the Amazon ECR In Windows
+ 6. Build and push the webapp image to the Amazon ECR In Windows
-       Terminal> scripts\m.bat dev1
+    Terminal> scripts\buildPushWebApp.bat dev1

     *OR*

     In Unix
-       unix> chmod u+x  ./scripts/m.sh
+    unix> chmod u+x  ./scripts/buildPushWebApp.sh
-       unix> ./scripts/m.sh dev1
+    unix> ./scripts/buildPushWebApp.sh dev1

-    b.
-Build and push the sync-service image to the Amazon ECR In Windows
+ 7. Build and push the sync-service image to the Amazon ECR In Windows
-       Terminal> scripts\mclean.bat dev1
+    Terminal> scripts\buildPushSync.bat dev1

     *OR*

     In Unix
-       unix> chmod u+x  ./scripts/mclean.sh
+     unix> chmod u+x  ./scripts/buildPushSync.sh
-       unix> ./scripts/mclean.sh dev1
+     unix> ./scripts/buildPushSync.sh dev1

 </pre>